"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Methodology

+We found that 96 companies in the sample lacked any kind of vulnerability disclosure mechanism.
+Two of these vendors may have shut down because their website was not accessible.
+For companies without any public vulnerability disclosure channel, we additionally examined their security-related webpages to determine whether they included any relevant statements or implied mechanisms for receiving reports.

 For the AI companies that allow vulnerability submissions, we collected all available vulnerability disclosure and bug bounty policies through a semi-automated process.
 For websites that prohibit automated crawling, we used manual collection.
+Five companies published multiple disclosure documents across different platforms, and we merged their documents according to the corresponding structure.

 In total, we gathered 168 vulnerability-related policy documents.
+We then classified the documents based on: 1) classifying a document as a BBP if it offers financial rewards; 2) classifying it as a VDP if it describes the scope and rules around submitting security vulnerabilities; 3) classifying it as a security contact if it was just a contact email or channel with a few lines of text (e.g. in a security.txt file).